Daylightsi/UsefulApp/README.md

-## UsefulApp
+# UsefulApp
-All useful app that you guys can do
+All useful app that you guys can do just by open this [website](/page) but who want to code it me? oh hell nah

+# *About Future*

+idk dead i think